Blankenburg (Harz): History

 In the early days of Nazi era, those who opposed the Nazi regime were persecuted and murdered.
 In a notorious campaign by Brunswick SS commander, Jeckeln, in September 1933, 140 communists and social democrats were herded together in the inn, Zur Erholung.
 Here and in the Blankenburger Hof they were severely beaten, some dying as a result.
 During the Second World War the Blankenburg-Oesig subcamp of Buchenwald concentration camp was set up in the Dr. Dasch (Harzer Werke) Monastery Works and, shortly thereafter, subordinated to Mittelbau-Dora concentration camp.
 Here some 500 prisoners had to carry out forced labour in the monastery factory and Oda Works.
 In addition, there was a work camp run by the Gestapo for "half-Jews" who were forced to do hard labour.
 Another camp was occupied in February 1945 by inmates of the Auschwitz subcamp of Fürstengrube and managed as Blankenburg Regenstein subcamp.

-As part of the division of Germany into occupation zones in 1945, Blankenburg district was actually assigned to the British zone in accordance with the Potsdam Conference and London Protocol.
+As part of the division of Germany into occupation zones in 1945, Blankenburg district was initially assigned to the British zone in accordance with the Potsdam Conference and London Protocol.
 But because the larger eastern part of the district was linked to the rest of the British zone only by a road and a railway, the boundary was adjusted and Blankenburg incorporated into the Soviet zone.
 The largest part of the district thus ended up later in East Germany and became part of the state of Saxony-Anhalt.
 The main part of the former Free State of Brunswick went to the British zone and thus became part of Lower Saxony.

 The tunnels of the Regenstein-Blankenburg facility were used from 1974 by the National People's Army (NVA) in the GDR as a large ammunition depot.
 In 1992 the Bundeswehr were given the 8 km long tunnel system and established there, "the largest underground pharmacy in the world", both for routine Bundeswehr missions, but also for disaster relief around the world and for cases of serious military "operations".

 On 1 January 2010 the town Blankenburg absorbed the former municipalities Cattenstedt, Derenburg, Heimburg, Hüttenrode, Timmenrode and Wienrode.